Data Table 1 Lab Safety Equipment Alternatives Chegg

 Equipment Function Alternative(s) Considerations

 Eye Wash Station Immediate rinsing of eyes in case of chemical splashes.
 Portable eyewash bottles (for smaller spills) Less effective for large spills; requires regular maintenance and refill.

-Safety Shower Rapidly rinsing body in case of chemical spills or fires.
-Large volume bucket and pitcher (for localized spills) Limited effectiveness for large spills; impractical for extensive body contamination.
+Here's the thing —

 Spill Kit Contains materials for cleaning up spills.
+Which means Large volume bucket and pitcher (for localized spills) Limited effectiveness for large spills; impractical for extensive body contamination.
+This leads to

+Fire Extinguisher Extinguishing fires.
 Reusable absorbent materials; separate containers for different chemicals Requires careful planning and labeling to avoid cross-contamination.

-First-Aid Kit Immediate treatment of minor injuries.
+Goggles/Safety Glasses Protects eyes from splashes and flying debris.
 Well-stocked first-aid station with trained personnel Requires regular maintenance and training of personnel.
+In practice,

 Detailed Explanation of Alternatives and Considerations